DISHDevEx/dish-devex-sdk/CONTRIBUTING.md

 #### 3. Modify the [_setup.py_](setup.py) File
 There are two points in the [_setup.py_](setup.py) that will need to be edited to incorporate your sub-package into _devex_sdk_.

-First, you will add your package directory to the _find_packages_ field.
+***First***, you will add your package directory to the _find_packages_ field.
 To do this, add your package name with the format of ___devex_sdk.PackageDirectoryName___ to the _include_ list.
 Simply add a comma after the last item and include the formatted package name as a string as specified above.

 __For example__ if the _packages=find_packages_ field is currently set with the following list:
 ```python